jankulovski/starterkit/specs.md

   - Implements features end-to-end (backend + frontend + admin + UX)
   - Keeps the codebase coherent and maintainable
   - The app lives in docker, therefore if you need to run composer or npm commands you have to execute them via docker exec.
+  - You are working on a dashboard that must visually resemble the OpenAI Platform Dashboard and strictly follow the UI Guidelines section in ui-guidlines.md.
+Before writing any UI code, read that section.
+Use only shadcn/ui components and Tailwind classes that are consistent with those rules.

 ---